-When Harold Von Braunhut wasn’t running his Sea-Monkey empire, he was actively involved in various white supremacist organizations.
+When Harold Von Braunhut wasn’t running his Sea-Monkey empire, he was an active supporter of various racist organizations.
 Despite his Jewish ethnicity, Von Braunhut was closely involved with several white supremacist groups.

 Harold von Braunhut didn’t try to hide his racist views either.
 In a 1988 interview with The Seattle Times, he called Korean shop owners “slanty” eyes and went on to clarify his views with this comment, “You know what side I’m on.
 I don’t make any bones about it.”
 He was also reportedly a huge fan of Adolf Hitler.

 In addition to attending the Aryan Nations annual gatherings, he also provided funding and support to these groups.
 For example, Von Braunhut purchased weapons for the Ku Klux Klan and even donated a portion of the profits of his Kiyoga Agent M5 self-defense baton to the Aryan Nations.
 The Kiyoga Agent M5 wasn’t as popular as Sea-Monkeys, but it was used by Burt Reynolds in the 1981 film “Sharkey’s Machine.”